Travel literature: History

 In China, 'travel record literature' (遊記文學) became popular during the Song dynasty (960–1279).
 Travel writers such as Fan Chengda (1126–1193) and Xu Xiake (1587–1641) incorporated a wealth of geographical and topographical information into their writing, while the 'daytrip essay' Record of Stone Bell Mountain by the noted poet and statesman Su Shi (1037–1101) presented a philosophical and moral argument as its central purpose.
 Chinese travel literature of this period was written in a variety of different styles, including narratives, prose, essays and diaries, although most were written in prose.
+Zhou Daguan's account of Cambodia in the thirteenth century is among the major sources for the city of Angkor in its prime.

 One of the earliest known records of taking pleasure in travel, of travelling for the sake of travel and writing about it, is Petrarch's (1304–1374) ascent of Mont Ventoux in 1336.
 He states that he went to the mountaintop for the pleasure of seeing the top of the famous height.
 His companions who stayed at the bottom he called frigida incuriositas ("a cold lack of curiosity").
 He then wrote about his climb, making allegorical comparisons between climbing the mountain and his own moral progress in life.